nansencenter/DA-tutorials/notebooks/scripts/T3 - Bayesian inference.md

 # show_answer('LG BR example')
 ```

-The following implements a linear-Gaussian Bayes' rule (eqns.
+The following implements the linear-Gaussian Bayes' rule (eqns.
 5 and 6).
-Note that its inputs and outputs are not arrays (as for `Bayes_rule()`), but simply scalar numbers: the means, variances and $\ObsMod$.
+Note that its inputs and outputs are not arrays (as in `Bayes_rule()`), but simply scalar numbers: the means, variances, and $\ObsMod$.

 ```python
 def Bayes_rule_LG1(xf, Pf, y, H, R):